AryPat/Shopify-Summer-2022/README.md

 # Description
 ## Goal and Purpose
-The goal of the challenge was to create a backend application solely for keeping track of a companies inventory.
+The goal of the challenge was to create a backend application solely for keeping track of a company's inventory.
 The user is able to
-- See the list of inventory items existing on the systme
+- See the list of inventory items existing on the system
 - Create a new inventory item
 - Edit an existing inventory item
 - Delete an inventory item